doubleailes/learn_password/README.md

 ## Description

-`learn_password` is a simple terminal tool to check if you have memoraze a new password.
+`learn_password` is a simple terminal tool to check if you have memorize a new password.

 It basicly store one of your password hashed ( sha512 ) in a config file